Kristina01111000/Drws_site/README.md

 - look at the leading your own way email stuff in inbox
 - make email for leading your own way,
 - make the podcast page on the site
+- make a podcast page with them in the order from best to worst (best at top)
+- listen to leading your own way and grade it